RagedUnicorn/wow-classic-gearmenu/README.md

 - **Rename**: Renames the selected profile.
 - **Delete**: Removes the selected profile.

+#### The Default Profile

+Every character starts with a profile named **Default**.
+It holds GearMenu's shipped settings and is created automatically – you never have to save it yourself.
+It cannot be deleted, renamed or overwritten, so there is always a clean baseline to go back to: select **Default** and click **Apply** to reset GearMenu to its factory settings.
+Note that this also removes all of your GearBars and QuickChange rules, exactly like a fresh install.
+The Rename and Delete buttons are greyed out while it is selected.

 #### Sharing Profiles (Export / Import)

 Profiles can be shared as portable strings, making it easy to copy a setup between characters or hand it to another player.